-The mysteries of lost civilizations across the world definitely appeals to many of the alien intervention theories I like to entertain, and the vanished builders of Teotihuacan fit right into this category.
+The mysteries of lost civilizations across the world definitely appeal to many of the alien intervention theories I like to entertain, and the vanished builders of Teotihuacan fit right into this category.

 #13 – Chichen Itza

-Chichen Itza, in the Americas at any rate, is among the most popular and well-known attractions of days gone by.
+Chichen Itza is among the most popular and well-known attractions of days gone by (in the Americas at any rate).
 Though maybe not quite as impressive as a few of the other Mesoamerican settlements, it was certainly of high importance and is located in a beautiful area of Mexico.

 Chichen Itza, located at the northern tip of the Yucatán Peninsula of modern Mexico, was a Maya city which was later significantly influenced by the Toltec civilization.
 Flourishing between c.
 750 and 1200 CE, the site is rich in monumental architecture and sculpture which promote themes of militarism and displays imagery of jaguars, eagles, and feathered-serpents.

 Probably a capital city ruling over a confederacy of neighbouring states, Chichen Itza was one of the great Mesoamerican cities and remains today one of the most popular tourist sites in Mexico.
 Chichen Itza is listed by UNESCO as a World Heritage Site.

 – Cartwright, M. (2014, September 26).
 Chichen Itza.
 World History Encyclopedia.
 Retrieved from https://www.worldhistory.org/Chichen_Itza/